UniStuttgart-IKR/MINDFul.jl/docs/src/index.md

 ## Role of MINDFul.jl
 `MINDFul.jl` is a tool to facilitate research on state-of-the-art algorithms in decentralized multi-domain intent-driven networking.
 It provides interfaces to investigate various coordination and intent provision mechanisms.

-!!! info
-    You can learn more about the target architecture of `MINDFul.jl` in the following publication:

-    *F. Christou, "Decentralized Intent-driven Coordination of Multi-Domain IP-Optical Networks," 2022 18th International Conference on Network and Service Management (CNSM), 2022, pp. 359-363, doi: 10.23919/CNSM55787.2022.9964606.*